 Another short story from the author’s Echoes of the Hunting Horn.
 Every foxhunter with warm blood will relate to the jumble of self-accusations tumbling through the author’s mind after getting tossed.

 Hounds are running hard for the past twenty minutes.
 Not a semblance of a check.
 The pace is terrific over a magnificent line of country with big sensible banks.
 One fairly-wide river, the honest variety, no slime or sponge-like edges; not a trace of wire anywhere.
 Horse never put a foot wrong since the Gone-Away . . . blowing somewhat now, though; last big wall took some negotiating.
 It seems to have thinned the already select field to a mere dozen.
 Thank Heaven for the down-hill gallop after that last stiff hill; horse's wind feels easier now.
 Out on the left, riders are heading for a gate.
 It seems a long way off, and this wall does not seem such a terrifying rasper.
 Come on, old Challenger, the wall will save time.
 Steady now, not so fast.
 Slower still, slower I say, Hup!
 Over!
-God bless us, oblivion.To read more, a subscription is needed: Click here to subscribe
+God bless us, oblivion.To read more, a subscription is required.
+Log in or click here to subscribe.